KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 ```
 # Help in the shell
 - We have implemented EEP 48.
 EEP 48 proposes an official API documentation storage to be used by BEAM languages.
-By standardizing how API documentation is stored, it will be possible to write tools that work across languages.​
+By standardizing how API documentation is stored, it will be possible to write tools that work across languages.

-- We’ve extended the ordinary doc build with the generation .chunk files for all OTP modules.​
+- We’ve extended the ordinary doc build with the generation .chunk files for all OTP modules.

-- Built on these new features we’ve added on-line help in the shell.​
+- Built on these new features we’ve added on-line help in the shell.

 - We’ve added a new module shell_docs with functions for rendering documentation for a shell.
-This can be used for instance by LSP implementations.​
+This can be used for instance by LSP implementations.

-- The code module also got a new function, get_doc which returns the doc chunk without loading the module.​
+- The code module also got a new function, get_doc which returns the doc chunk without loading the module.

-​EEP 48: Documentation storage and format​
+EEP 48: Documentation storage and format

-Doc build generates .chunk files for all OTP​
+Doc build generates .chunk files for all OTP

-On-line help in the shell​
+On-line help in the shell
-h(Module), h(Module,Function), h(Module,Function,Arity)​
+h(Module), h(Module,Function), h(Module,Function,Arity)

-New module shell_docs in stdlib with functions `render/1,2,3`​
+New module shell_docs in stdlib with functions `render/1,2,3`

-New function code:get_doc(Module) which returns the doc chunk without loading the module.​
+New function code:get_doc(Module) which returns the doc chunk without loading the module.
 ```
 4> h(lists,sort,2).